FlexMeasures/flexmeasures/bvp/data/Readme.md

     CREATE EXTENSION cube;
     CREATE EXTENSION earthdistance;

-Log out with `\q` and try logging in as the a1 user:
+Log out with `\q` and repeat creating these extensions for the test database.
+Also try logging in as the a1 user once:

     psql -U a1 --password -h 127.0.0.1 -d a1
     \q